A-Archives-and-Forks/wikijump/install/dev/README.md

 ## DEV docker-compose

 For a permanent dev deployment, you can run docker-compose to start the provided containers.
+Feel free to modify this configuration to suit your purposes.

 There are two infrastructural requirements: a Postgres database and two S3 buckets.
 Information about how to access these resources must be passed as environment variables.